Cecilia-xue/REO-Instruct/README.md

-**Official repository for paper: "REO-VLM: Transforming VLM to Meet Regression Challenges in Earth Observation"**
+**Official repository for paper: "Towards Unified Vision Language Models for Forest Ecological Analysis in Earth Observation"**

-We introduce **REO-VLM**, a novel Vision-Language Model tailored for **scientific regression** in Earth Observation (EO), and propose **REO-Instruct**, the first unified EO benchmark supporting both regression and generation tasks.
+We propose **REO-Instruct**, the first unified EO benchmark supporting both regression and generation tasks.

 ## ⚠️ Challenges in Scientific Regression with VLMs